AdobeDocs/campaign-standard.en/help/designing/using/quick-start.md

 ![](assets/subject-line-quick-start.png)

-### Add structure components {#add-structure-components}
+### Adding structure components {#add-structure-components}

 Structure components will define the layout of your email.
+For more information, see [Defining the structure of an email](../../designing/using/designing-from-scratch.md##defining-the-email-structure).

 In Structure components, drag and drop components for the layout you want to use.